shapestone/ddd-scala-catalog-api/CONTRIBUTING.md

 Everyone is expected to follow the
-[Scala Code of Conduct](http://www.scala-lang.org/conduct.html) when dicussing the project on the available communication channels.
+[Scala Code of Conduct](http://www.scala-lang.org/conduct.html) when discussing the project on the available communication channels.
 If you are being harassed, please contact us immediately so that we can support you.

 ## Additions to C4.2

-1. This project uses the MPLv2 license (see [LICENSE](LICENSE)).
+1. This project uses the MIT license (see [LICENSE](LICENSE)).
 2. The project SHALL have one branch ("main") that always holds the latest in-progress version and SHOULD always build.
 4. Contributors are listed in the file [AUTHORS.md](AUTHORS.md).
 Add